 - Set Peek to either Toggle or DoubleTap.

 Holding Q/E while shooting and moving can be difficult.
-Changing this to Toggle or DoubleTap lets you focus more on moving and aiming down your target, making these settings more desirable.
+Changing this to Toggle or DoubleTap lets you focus more on moving and aiming down your target.

 Gameplay UI Settings in PUBG

 - Set Inventory screen character render to Off.

 This will improve inventory loading time and overall performance.